What Is Driving the Growth of the Distributed Generation Market?

-The global distributed generation market size was estimated at USD 256 billion in 2024 and is anticipated to reach around USD 874.53 billion by 2034, expanding at a CAGR of 13.07% from 2025 to 2034.
+The global distributed generation market size was estimated at USD 290.10 billion in 2025 and is anticipated to reach around USD 955.18 billion by 2035, expanding at a CAGR of 12.66% from 2026 to 2035.
 The growth of the distributed generation market is driven by the rising demand for electricity and the increasing adoption of renewable energy sources.
+The market is witnessing substantial growth driven by the growing demand for grid resilience, corporate sustainability goals, and decentralized, cost-effective renewable energy.

 - North America is projected to expand at the fastest CAGR during the forecast period.